TaysLuxe/tayai-project/README.md

 # TayAI
-AI-powered assistant that embodies the voice, expertise, and coaching style of the TaysLuxe brand.
-Built with cutting-edge RAG (Retrieval-Augmented Generation) architecture, it provides personalized guidance on hair business, vendor sourcing, content creation, and entrepreneurship.
+Custom AI assistant for TaysLuxe brand with RAG architecture